atomjoy/smsapisms/README.md

-# Smsapi Laravel sms notifications (pl)
+# Smsapi Laravel sms notifications
-Laravel SMS Notifications allows you to send SMS from your Laravel application.
+Laravel SMS Notifications allows you to send SMS from your Laravel application (pl).

 ## Install